Foundational Learning Component

 Participants analyse the shifting boundary between market and hierarchy, the distinction between wage labour and capital participation, and the structural conditions enabling the rise of micro-firms.
 The session highlights how organisational form determines who accumulates capital, who captures surplus, and who can participate meaningfully in economic activity—laying the groundwork for ecosystem design beyond individual organisations.

 The third session shifts focus from organizations to coordination at the system level.
-It examines how markets coordinate decentralized activity, how prices and incentives function as signals, and how regulation and institutions shape market behavior.
+It examines how markets historically coordinate decentralized activity through institutions such as rules, standards, legitimacy, and trust.
+Participants explore how these coordination mechanisms evolved across different institutional forms, including temples, guilds, states, and modern corporations.